hoofcushion/lua-closure-benchmark/README.md

    **Result: 0.059**

-   - **Explanation**: Similar to outer no capture but in an inner scope, showing a slightly higher overhead due to the local variable declaration.
+   - **Explanation**: Similar to outer no capture but in an inner scope, showing a slightly performance improvement.

 8. **4 Upvalues**